Sweden at the 2016 Summer Paralympics: Judo

 Sweden have qualified one judoka for the Games.

 Paratriathlon

 Sailing

 One pathway for qualifying for Rio involved having a boat have top seven finish at the 2015 Combined World Championships in a medal event where the country had nor already qualified through via the 2014 IFDS Sailing World Championships.
-Sweden qualified for the 2016 Games under this criteria in the 2.4m event with a fifteenth-place finish overall and the fifth country who had not qualified via the 2014 Championships.
+Sweden qualified for the 2016 Games under this criterion in the 2.4m event with a fifteenth-place finish overall and the fifth country who had not qualified via the 2014 Championships.
 The boat was crewed by Fia Fjelddahl.

 Shooting

 The first opportunity to qualify for shooting at the Rio Games took place at the 2014 IPC Shooting World Championships in Suhl.
 Shooters earned spots for their NPC.
 Sweden earned a qualifying spot at this event in the R1 – 10m Air Rifle standing men SH1 event as a result of Jonas Jakobsson winning a gold medal.
 Jakobsson set a new European record of during qualifyingin the R1 event.
 Sweden qualified another shooter in the R7 – 50m rifle 3 positions Men SH1 event after Jakobsson won a gold medal in this event.
 Joackim Norberg earned the country another spot in the P1 – 10m Air Pistol Men SH1 event.